 EAGLES GYMNASTICS uses a completely safe and green cleaning company (Magic Touch) to keep harmful toxic cleaners away from their precious kids taking classes.
 They also recycle paper products and recently switched out all lighting in the gym to more eco-friendly ballasts and bulbs.
 When the outside temps are pleasant, they open windows and don’t use a/c or heat unless needed.

-JESS & JIM’S STEAKHOUSE recycles all their paper and cardboard products, as well as printer ink and toners.
+JESS and JIM’S STEAKHOUSE recycles all their paper and cardboard products, as well as printer ink and toners.
 They are HUGE supporters of the buy local movement, purchasing more than 90% of their products from local businesses and farmers.
 They are currently in the process of setting up glass recycling for all their glass wine and beer bottles.

 MMC CONTRACTORS embraced the USGBC LEED program back in 2005 when their first project manager achieved his LEED AP accreditation.
 They now have 27 LEED AP’s on staff in all phases of their business.
 As a mechanical contractor, they provide clients with tools to help them evaluate their own buildings energy efficiency through Energy Audits; and, when renovating or constructing new buildings, they provide knowledge to help them select the best and most energy-efficient plumbing and HVAC equipment to help with their future energy costs.